Learn more

 The difference between Animal Welfare and Animal Rights

-Both animal welfare and animal rights groups care about animals but the approach to improving the lives of animals is different:
+Both animal welfare and animal rights groups care about animals but their approach to improving the lives of animals is different.

 Where do you stand when it comes to animal rights or animal welfare?